 There is always a lot of work behind successful software development projects.
-Planning, development and maintenance - these are the three pillars that sustain that success.
+Planning, development, and maintenance are the three pillars and significant software development best practices that sustain that success.

-And behind each of these serious processes there are people - interested parties.
+Behind each of these strict processes, there are people - interested parties.
 At least two.
 Product owner (Client) and development team (Supplier).
-With that, everyone has their own interests.
+With that, everyone has their interests.

 In an ideal world, the scenario is as follows.
-The product owner gets a quality product and profit, the development team performs the project on time (without loss of quality) and receive a fee.
-This can be called a successful software development.
+The product owner gets a quality product and profit, the development team performs the project on time (without loss of quality), and receive a fee.
+It is what we call successful software development.

 But the world is not perfect.
-And more often than we would like, such a scenario occurs in life.
+Unfortunately, software development best practices are not the top priority for all developers and more than often, such a scenario occurs in life...

 A Client applies with a software development Supplier to create a custom software product.
-This Client is a non-technical person, very busy and can’t dedicate much time to a software development management.
-The Supplier ensures the Client that everything will be done successfully, so the Client trusts and relies totally on the technical competence of the Supplier.
+This Client is a non-technical person, very busy, and can’t dedicate much time to software development management.
+The Supplier ensures the Client that he is good in coding in software engineering and everything will be done successfully.
+Hence, the Client trusts and relies totally on the technical competence of the Supplier.

 Time passes by...